 - The doctor uses a special scope to listen to the unborn baby's heart through the belly.
 This type is used at certain times.

 This is only used during labor, after the water has broken and the cervix has opened.
 A small wire is placed through the vagina and cervix.
 It is placed on the unborn baby's head.
 The wire picks up the unborn baby's heartbeat and sends it to a screen.
 It also tracks how well the uterus is contracting during labor.

 It depends on if it is done throughout labor or at certain times.

 Will It Hurt?

-The unborn baby's heart rate should be 110 to 160 beats a minute.
-An abnormal rate or pattern may show a problem with the unborn baby.
-The doctor may make changes based on the heart rate.
+An heart rate or pattern may show a problem with the unborn baby.
+The doctor may make changes based on this information.

 The American College of Obstetricians and Gynecologists https://www.acog.org